 I asked "Or else what?" but he wouldn't answer.
 Now I don't know what to do.
 I almost regret that I discovered the truth.
-I've been blindsided by the truth, and now I don't know what to do.
+I've been blindsided by it, and now I don't know what to do.

 However, this is not true.
 In my opinion, you married a cheater and a jerk.
 It's one thing to cheat, but not accepting responsibility for his actions says something totally different about your husband's character.

 Cheating is not good, but many people do get caught up in affairs.
-I will also admit that I have witnessed numerous marriages survive cheating scandals, hookups, etc. and emerge stronger.
+I have witnessed numerous marriages survive cheating scandals, hookups, etc. and emerge stronger.
 This happens when the cheater accepts responsibility, and when they are truthful about their actions and don't blame their partner.

 I'm glad you discovered his behavior.
-You have some decisions to make, but at this point you can't go back to pretending like this never happened.
+You have decisions to make, but you can't go back to pretending like this never happened.
 My quick suggestion is marriage therapy.
 You can check on base for services.
-If none are available then I would contact Military OneSource and they will connect you with a therapist in your local community.
+If none are available, then I would contact Military OneSource and they will connect you with a therapist in your local community.

 If your husband refuses therapy, I would still suggest that you attend alone because you can gain insight and use the support.
 You may not be able to make a decision now, but you will be able to with the help of a therapist.
 Keep in touch with me, and let me know what you decide to do.